Operations May 12, 2026 · 4 min read · All posts

 2. Seasonality is invisible

 Cin7's reorder logic uses a flat trailing average.
-It doesn't know that you sell three times your normal volume in December.
-Or that Mother's Day moves 40% of your candles.
-Or that your Father's Day mug supplier needs 60 days, not 30, in the lead-up.
+It doesn't know that you sell three times your normal volume in December, or that Mother's Day moves 40% of your candles.
+It certainly doesn't know that your Father's Day mug supplier needs 60 days, not 30, in the lead-up.

-Result: you stock out on the products that matter most, in the windows that matter most.
-Every year, predictably.
+So you stock out on the products that matter most, in the windows that matter most.
+Same thing happens every year.

 The cost

 Your highest-margin sales are the ones you miss.
-The pain compounds — you've already paid Google and Meta to drive the traffic by the time the customer hits the empty product page.
+And you've already paid Google and Meta to drive the traffic by the time the customer hits the empty product page.

 3. Slow-movers pile up silently